bitrise-io/devcenter/_articles/reviews/how-to-run-your-images-locally-on.md

 In this guide we'll use [this Bitrise Android sample project](https://github.com/bitrise-samples/sample-apps-android-sdk22).

-{% include message_box.html type="warning" title="Large images ahead" content=" The official Bitrise Docker images are quite large, due to the fact that it includes a wide variety of preinstalled tools.
+{% include message_box.html type="warning" title="Large images ahead" content=" The official Bitrise Docker images are quite large because they include a wide variety of preinstalled tools.
 You'll need at **least** 20-25 GB free disk space! "%}

 If you're not familiar with the [Bitrise CLI](https://www.bitrise.io/cli) you should try that first.
 You don't have to master the CLI, if you know what `bitrise run WORKFLOW` does, that should be enough for this tutorial.